Brand Identity Design

-As a member of the Stanford-Brown-RISD iGEM Team working at the NASA Ames Research Center this Summer 2018, I acted as the team's Design Lead.
+For Summer 2018, I was part of the Stanford-Brown-RISD iGEM Team that conducted research at the NASA Ames Research Center.
+I also acted as the team's Design Lead.
+The team focused on producing a human habitat for Mars with fungal mycelia.

 This opportunity not only allowed me to work in a laboratory and develop and understand a new material, but also enabled me to learn how to design and convey scientific information in an approachable and understandable manner.
 Deliverables for the team include our logo, website, presentation, posters, physical model, team sweatshirts, and the like.